Pomax/are-we-flying/docs/index.md

   ...
 }

+// And let's add 2 letters to our target finding function to help us out, too: function getTargetBankAndTurnRate(autopilot, heading, maxBank) {
+  ...
+  if (targetHeading) {
+    // instead of targeting "the actual heading", we're going to target
+    // a heading midway between "here" and "the real target".
+This changes
+    // our targeting behaviour from a linear function into a quadratic
+    // easing function.
+Nice!
+    headingDiff = getCompassDiff(heading, targetHeading) / 2;
+    ...
+  }
+  ...
+}
 ```

  Let's look at the difference this makes, by temporarily changing the charting config for our `heading` value from "always show the full 0 through 360 degrees" to "dynamically zoom the graph as needed" (similar to how vertical speed gets plotted).
 First, changing course from 250 degrees to 300 degrees and back with `SNAP_TO_HEADING` turned off vs. with `SNAP_TO_HEADING` turned on: